Improving Email Deliverability: The Role of DNS Records Explained

 IPv4 address are authorized to send mail on behalf of the domain.
 Any other servers attempting to send mail will be rejected.

-Note: There should only be ONE SPF record.
+Note: You should only be one SPF policy configured.

 DKIM Records